 The Innographer » is a practical open education and innovation design firm that has been helping people (learn to) innovate since 2011.
 The focus of its work is on helping people and organizations build their innovation literacy and become more entrepreneurial.

-Its founder, Alex Bruton, has been an engineer, researcher, inventor, product and project manager, innovation manager, and tenured professor (the latter, a role in which he was named “Entrepreneurial Educator of the Year in Canada” in 2012).
-He’s been the co-founder and lead businessperson for three start-up companies including the Straight Up Business Institute » And he has worked and delivered talks around the world, including an invited talk at Google, and engagements and workshops at universities and businesses in places ranging from Mexico, to Mason City, to Moscow.
+Its founder, Dr. Alex Bruton, has been an engineer, researcher, inventor, product and project manager, innovation manager, and tenured professor (the latter, a role in which he was named “Entrepreneurial Educator of the Year in Canada”).
+He’s been the co-founder of three start-up companies and faculty director of two cohort-based professional and educational development programs.
+And he has worked and delivered talks around the world, including an invited talk at Google, and engagements and workshops at universities and businesses in places ranging from Waterloo, to Mexico, to Mason City, to Moscow.

 The story we’re writing – so far!

-- In July 2015, the first cohort of the Go Deep Scholars Program came together in the Calgary / Banff region of the Canadian Rocky Mountains and produced our first 14 Scholars!
+- In July 2015, Dr. Bruton brought the first cohort of the Go Deep Scholars Program together in the Calgary / Banff region of the Canadian Rocky Mountains which supported our first 14 Scholars!
+He did this while working through his open education company after leaving his tenured academic position at Mount Royal University.

-- In March 2017, USASBE and The Innographer came together through a joint venture with a plan to bring the program to many more people
+- In March 2017, USASBE and The Innographer came together with a plan to bring the program to more people.

 Where does it happen?